 Overjet can be a concerning, confidence-sapping condition.
 For some, however, wearing a mouth full of hardware for a year or more raises even more concerns.
 The good news is that this bite misalignment is treatable at any age, and home teeth alignment is quickly becoming one of the most popular treatment options available.

 Companies that deliver clear aligner treatment directly to your home have become a convenient and affordable option for mild cases of overjet.
 Keep reading to learn more about how home aligners work, a few of the best providers on the market, and some alternatives in case home teeth alignment isn’t right for you.

 What Is Overjet?

+Overjet is a type of bite misalignment that represents an excessive protrusion of your upper front teeth.
 Overjet doesn’t present any immediate medical issues, but because it alters your bite, it can cause uneven enamel wear and lead to tooth and gum decay down the road.
 Not to mention, having an overjet might make you feel less comfortable with your smile.

 How Do Home Teeth Aligners Work?

-To get the ball rolling, you’ll take impressions of your teeth using the kit your provider sends you (we’ll go over our recommended providers shortly).
-Then, you’ll mail the impressions back to them for one of their dentists to review.
-If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the cost of this step (between $49–$99.
+To get the ball rolling, you’ll usually take impressions of your teeth using a kit from your provider (though some offer in-person scans as well).
+Then, you’ll mail the impressions back to them for their team of dentists to review.
+If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the company will often refund you for the cost of the kit — usually around $49–$99.

-Are Home Teeth Aligners Effective for Overjet?
+Can Home Teeth Aligners Fix Overjet?